 US Volkswagen head Michael Horn has said he first learned last year about problems with the automaker's diesel engines.
 Lawmakers in Congress will grill him over how much he knew about the rigging of emissions tests.

-to Congress, Horn said he first learned about possible "emissions non-compliance" early last year.
+In a written statement to Congress, Horn said he first learned about possible "emissions non-compliance" early last year.

 He is scheduled to testify before a House subcommittee on Thursday.
 The 51-year-old German took control of the firm's US subsidiary last year.